Debugging Poweradmin

 Configuration Location

-Debugging settings should be added to your config/settings.php file.
-If you're still using the legacy configuration in inc/config.inc.php, consider migrating to the new configuration format using the provided script:
+, consider migrating to the new configuration format using the provided script:

-php scripts/migrate-config.php
+php config/migrate-config.php

 Available Debug Settings